Fsu0413/QtCompile/content/_index.en.md

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.
-The code used is downloaded from [here](http://download.qt.io), I made no changes to the source/generated files.
+The code used is downloaded from [here](http://download.qt.io), I made no changes to the source/generated files, except for officially announced patches.
 __THESE PACKAGE ARE PROVIDED "As is", I have no responsibility that you mess up your things with this binaries.__
 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!